kasbst/dotfiles/README.md

 # bsd-dots
-Dotfiles for my OpenBSD desktop using CWM
+Dotfiles for my OpenBSD desktop using CWM.